Scott: What’s up with this?! Is this hazelnut? Did you get hazelnut coffee?

 Cassie: Have you been talking to your father?

 Max: No. God, it makes me so gaggy.
-(Tugs the shirt down off of his mouth and makes an elaborate show of pretend retching, followed by vomit sounds before walking right back out of the room.)
+(Tugs the shirt down off of his mouth and makes an elaborate show of pretend retching before walking out of the room.)

 Charlie: (Wiggling his nose, looking around the kitchen for the source of some smell.
 Decides he doesn’t like the smell and proceeds to pull the collar of his t-shirt up over his mouth and nose.)
 Um….what is that?